OSOceanAcoustics/echopop/docs/FEAT_implementation/kriging_biomass_to_nasc.md

 - `population_table`: Population estimates to be redistributed.
 - `reference_table`: Reference population table used for the redistribution.
-- `collapse_dims`: List of dimension names to collapse (sum over) during standardization (e.g., `["stratum"]`).
+- `stratum_dim`: Stratification dimension name to collapse (sum over) during standardization (e.g., `["stratum"]`).
 These dimensions are summed over in the initial step, and the resulting standardized table will not have these dimensions.
 - `impute`: When `True`, perform a nearest-neighbor imputation for missing joint $\alpha$-$\ell$ values within each `group_columns` variable.
 - `impute_variable`: List of variables used for imputation and required when `impute = True`.
 This typically refers to the dimension being imputed (e.g., `["age_bin"]`).